Air raids on Japan: Casualties and damage

 The air attacks on Japan caused hundreds of thousands of casualties, though estimates of the number who were killed and wounded vary considerably.
 The strategic attacks by the Twentieth Air Force caused most of the casualties and damage.
 The figures most frequently cited in the literature on the campaign are sourced from the USSBS report The Effects of Bombing on Health and Medical Services in Japan which estimated that 333,000 Japanese were killed and 473,000 wounded.
 Included in this figure were an estimated 120,000 dead and 160,000 injured in the two atomic bomb attacks.

 Another USSBS report, The Effects of Strategic Bombing on Japanese Morale, included a much higher estimate of 900,000 killed and 1.3 million injured which was reached by a Japanese research team using a statistical sampling methodology.
-While this figure is also occasionally cited, the USSBS' investigators regarded the work of their statistical teams as unsatisfactory, and the researchers were unable to calculate the error rate of this estimate.
+While this figure is also occasionally cited, the USSBS investigators regarded the work of their statistical teams as unsatisfactory, and the researchers were unable to calculate the error rate of this estimate.

 The postwar Japanese government calculated in 1949 that 323,495 people had been killed by air attacks in the home islands.
 The destruction of buildings housing government records during air raids contributed to the uncertainty about the number of casualties.
 The Twentieth Air Force lost 414 B-29s during attacks on Japan.
 Over 2,600 American bomber crew members were killed, including POWs who died in captivity, and a further 433 were wounded.

 The following table provides examples of the estimated number of Japanese casualties from air attack in different sources:

 Much of Japan's industrial capacity was also destroyed by Allied bombing.
 Over 600 major industrial facilities were destroyed or badly damaged, contributing to a large decline in production.
 Absenteeism caused by the air attacks further reduced output.
-It is not possible to determine the exact damage bombing caused to Japan's economy, however, as the Allied naval blockade also contributed to general breakdown which occurred from late 1944.
+It is not possible to determine the exact damage bombing caused to Japan's economy, as the Allied naval blockade also contributed to general breakdown which occurred from late 1944.
 Statistics compiled by the USSBS show a correlation between the number of B-29 sorties directed at different industries and the amount by which their production declined, but air attacks were not the only reason for these differences.

 In addition to the heavy bomber attacks, the operations by Allied aircraft carriers tightened the blockade by disrupting Japanese coastal shipping; the naval aircraft were unable to carry enough bombs to seriously damage Japanese industrial plants, however.
 Compounding the effects of the air attacks, Japan's rice crop of 1945 failed.
 The resulting shortage of rice caused widespread malnutrition, and mass starvation would have occurred had the war continued.
-In financial terms, the Allied air campaign and attacks on merchant ships destroyed between one third and a quarter of Japan's wealth.
+In financial terms, the Allied air campaign and attacks on merchant ships destroyed between one third and one quarter of Japan's wealth.